Carotidynia, also known as Fay syndrome, is a rare syndrome characterized by neck pain in the region of the carotid bifurcation.

-Focal dermal hypoplasia syndrome is also known as Goltz syndrome, and is named confusingly similar to Gorlin-Goltz syndrome.
+Focal dermal hypoplasia syndrome, is also known as Goltz syndrome, and is not to be confused with the similar-sounding Gorlin-Goltz syndrome.

-A rare disorder that follows X-linked dominant inheritance pattern.
-More commonly seen in males than female.
-Worldwide only 200-300 cases have been reported....
+A rare disorder that follows an X-linked dominant inheritance pattern.
+More commonly seen in males than females.
+Worldwide only 200-300 cas...

-Foster Kennedy syndrome describes the clinical syndrome of unilateral optic atrophy with contralateral papilloedema caused by an ipsilateral compressive mass lesion.
+Foster Kennedy syndrome describes the clinical syndrome of unilateral optic atrophy with contralateral papilledema caused by an ipsilateral compressive mass lesion.

 The syndrome consists of two cardinal features 1,2: